apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

 #### Simulate leader pod failure recovery

-In this example, we delete the leader pod to simulate a failure.
+In this example, delete the leader pod to simulate a failure.

 ***Steps:***